-The Satisfactory Academic Progress policy contains a maximum timeframe component, which specifies that the number of credit hours for which you may receive federal financial aid may not exceed 150% of the credit hours required for graduation.
+The Satisfactory Academic Progress policy contains a maximum timeframe component, which specifies that the number of credit hours for which you may receive federal financial aid may not exceed 150% of the credit hours required for graduation with an undergraduate degree.
 For most undergraduate programs, the maximum is considered to be 288 credit hours.

 b) Graduate Students: Timely Completion of Degree

 The Satisfactory Academic Progress policy includes an expectation that you complete your degree or aid-eligible non-degree graduate program in a reasonable timeframe, appropriate to your program of study.
 Because graduate program lengths vary, graduate students whose cumulative graduate hours exceed 90 attempted credit hours may be required to submit a degree completion plan to the Office of Financial Aid in order to continue to qualify for federal financial aid.
 The degree completion plan must outline the specific requirements remaining for degree completion.
 The plan must be signed by an academic advisor and be submitted to the Academic Progress Committee for review.

 What Happens If You Fall Below the Satisfactory Academic Progress Requirements?

 You will be notified by email if you fall below the Satisfactory Academic Progress requirements.
 You may also check your satisfactory academic progress status at any time in Campus Connect, “View My FA Academic Progress”.

 Financial Aid Warning